COPS-IITBHU/CoffeeAndCode/README.md

 ## CoffeeAndCode

-Weekly fun development challenges for newbies.
-Maintained by Dev Group, COPS, IIT (BHU) Varanasi.
+Weekly fun development challenges, presented by Dev Group, COPS, IIT (BHU) Varanasi.

+Help Ada and her team in planning `CoffeeAndCode`, the weekly developer meetup at `HackerDen`.

+### How to participate
++ Each challenge requires you to develop an app( web, android, desktop) or a script for solving a particular problem
-+ Make a pull request to challenges in order to submit code for review.
++ Make a pull request to challenges in order to submit your code for review.
 + There are several levels for every challenge.
-Try to solve max no of them
+Target to solve all of them

 Facebook             |  Medium